yogeshkathayat/lexical-density-calculator/README.md

 # copy env.example to env
 $ cp .env.example env

-change MONGODB_URL to your mongodb instance connection URL
+change MONGODB_URL to your mongodb instance connection URL (Mongodb should be installed and running)

 # build app
 $ yarn build